bnosac/BelgiumMaps.StatBel/README.md

 The  **BelgiumMaps.StatBel** package contains maps with administrative boundaries (national, regions, provinces, districts, municipalities, statistical sectors, agglomerations (200m)) of Belgium extracted from Open Data at Statistics Belgium.
 Data is converted from Lambert CRS into the WGS84 coordinate reference system.

-This data is available in the several objects:
+This data is available in several objects:

 - BE_ADMIN_SECTORS: SpatialPolygonsDataFrame with polygons and data at the level of the statistical sector
 - BE_ADMIN_MUNTY: SpatialPolygonsDataFrame with polygons and data at the level of the municipality